Preet0504/GeoCircleTrack/replit.md

 ### User Mode
 1. **Proximity-Based Visibility**
+   - **Hidden by default**: No coordinates shown until user enters a radius
-   - Coordinates visible only when inside radius
+   - **Single coordinate display**: Only shows the nearest coordinate when inside any radius
+   - **Automatic switching**: If inside multiple radii, displays only the closest one
    - Real-time distance calculation using Haversine formula
    - Status indicator (Inside/Outside radius)

 2. **Distance Metrics**
-   - Nearest coordinate distance display
+   - Nearest coordinate distance display (from all active coordinates)
    - Live proximity status updates
-   - Visible coordinates list (filtered by radius)
+   - Visible coordinates panel (shows only the one coordinate user is inside)

 ### Location Tracking
 1. **Permission Management**